DaviMedrade/ETS2Sync-Helper-4/README.md

-# Temporarily not working for ATS, will be fixed in a few days
+# Temporarily not working for ATS, will be fixed when I'll have the game

 # ETS2&ATS Sync Helper